makrai/notes/mosbach2006-stabil-finetune.md

 * fine-tuning instability is an optimization problem
   * this sec: a simple solution
 * a large fraction of the fine-tuning instability can be explained by optimizat
 * the remaining instability can be attributed to generalization issues where fine-tuning runs with the same training loss exhibit noticeable differences in the development set performance

 ## 5.1 The role of optimization

 ### Failed fine-tuning runs suffer from vanishing gradients

-* Fig. 2c: the failed runs have practically constant training loss
+* Fig 2c: the failed runs have practically constant training loss
-  * Fig. 14 in the Appendix: a comparison with successful fine-tuning
+* Fig 14 in the Appendix: a comparison with successful fine-tuning
-* Fig. 4 plots the l 2 gradient norms of the loss function with respect to different layers of BERT, for one failed and successful fine-tuning run
+* Fig 4 plots the l 2 gradient norms of the loss function with respect to different layers of BERT, for one failed and successful fine-tuning run
   * failed run: we see large enough gradients only for the top layers and vanishing gradients for the bottom layers